 While many recipes don't require precise cooking, I just call for, say, 2 medium eggs.
 In general, I use medium eggs in my recipes but I'm aware that egg sizes vary around the world.

 Here in France, according to the French Ministry of Agriculture, a medium egg = 53g-63g; a large egg = 63-73g which is the same size in both Europe and the UK.
-Conversely, in the USA, its equivalent is a large egg.
+Conversely, in the USA, a medium egg's equivalent is a large egg.

 How many grams are in one egg white?